ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 ## 3.0.1

-- Fix so elvia subscripion key is stored as credential
+- Fix so elvia subscription key is stored as credential
 - Fix bug on config for strategy nodes.
 Config was not saved properly.
 - Remove double output bug, and better handling when hoursOn > period